sshwy/y86-pipe-rs/sim/README.md

 todo: test sim!!!
 todo: cargo vendor
 todo: test NOP (NOP should not change any hardware states)
-todo: write a seq pipeline for inst_count
-todo: arch switch
-to test: RUST_MIN_STACK=104857600 cargo test
+todo: strict mode: check if all inputs are provided for each unit to test: RUST_MIN_STACK=104857600 cargo test